 Access to capital is the lifeblood to realizing the power of disruptive ideas and new company formation.
-Young companies, many of which are supported by venture capital investment, create an average of three million new jobs a year and have been responsible for most net new job creation in the U.S. in the last forty years.
+Young companies, many of which are supported by venture capital investment, create an average of three million new jobs a year and have been responsible for most net new job creation in the U.S. in the last forty years, according to data from the U.S. Department of Labor and the U.S. Census Bureau.
 In order to expand opportunities and fuel economic growth, promising companies need efficient and timely access to capital.
 NVCA advocates for a policy agenda that will reopen the public markets to small capitalization companies and expand opportunities for capital formation to more regions of the country.

 Healthy and accessible capital markets are critical to the entrepreneurial ecosystem and the U.S. economy.
 But today’s public markets are no longer welcoming to innovative, small-capitalization companies.
 Policymakers should focus on solutions that will encourage more startups and Emerging Growth Companies (EGCs) to become public companies in order to provide economic growth and create more economic opportunities for American families going forward.